 Take our snap-together jewelry kit, for example.
 With sets ranging from 150 to 500 pieces, your little jewelry maker can get creative and come up with a million dazzling combinations.
-Although they can expand their own collection of colorful accessories, you can also encourage your toddler to make a ring, bracelet, or necklace for someone special.
+Although they can expand their own collection of colorful accessories, you can also encourage your toddlers to make a ring, bracelet, or necklace for someone special.
 Now that doesn’t necessarily mean giving up pieces of the set for good – offering Grandma a hand-made necklace for the day or making friendship bracelets for little pals during a play date is always a heartwarming gesture.
 And who says jewellery is the only way to go?
 Beautiful, out-of-the-box offerings are just as welcome!

 Bristle Block Stackadoos

 Similar to the make-your-own jewelry kit, these bristle blocks could also double as an imaginative gift.
 Say there’s a birthday coming up – you can ask your little builder to make a bristle blocks-terpiece inspired by what the guest of honor likes.
 Are they a fan of racing?
 Build a car!
 Interested in space?
 Go for a rocket!
 Do they love NY?
 Recreate the Empire State Building!
 Sculptural possibilities are endless when you’ve got over 60 colorful pieces to create with.
 These creations are sure to add a playful touch to any birthday party!